 Norway’s Transparency Act: What you need to know

-In June 2021 Norway’s Parliament passed a new law, the Transparency Act.
-This Act will require companies to make sure human rights and decent working conditions are respected in their operations and supply chains.
+A new Norwegian law, the Transparency Act, becomes effective from July 2022.
+This Act requires companies to make sure human rights and decent working conditions are respected in their operations and supply chains.

 What is the new law?

-Norway’s Transparency Act will require certain companies to carry out due diligence activities to ensure they are operating responsibly, respecting both human rights and decent working conditions.
+Norway’s Transparency Act requires certain companies to carry out due diligence activities to ensure they are operating responsibly, respecting both human rights and decent working conditions.

-Importantly, the Act will apply to a large range of companies (see below), and the due diligence requirements of the Transparency Act will apply to a company’s entire supply chain.
-The Act is also unique in that it will require companies to respond to information requests about how they address potential and actual impacts on human rights and decent working conditions.
+Importantly, the Act applies to a large range of companies (see below), and the due diligence requirements of the Transparency Act apply to a company’s entire supply chain.
+The Act is also unique in that it requires companies to respond to information requests about how they address potential and actual impacts on human rights and decent working conditions.

-Companies registered in Norway, and foreign companies selling in Norway, that meet at least two of three criteria:
+Companies registered in Norway, and foreign companies that must pay taxes in Norway, that meet at least two of three criteria: